Run/Debug Configuration: Attach to Node.js/Chrome

 Select this checkbox to enable the CLion built-in debugger to re-attach to a running Node.js process after the code of the application is changed.
 This lets you debug Node.js applications that use the nodemon utility, which automatically reloads your Node.js process when the code is updated.
-See Debugging an application that uses nodemon for details.
+For more information, refer to Debugging an application that uses nodemon.

 Remote URLs of local files

 In this area, specify the remote paths for the project folders.
 This is helpful if the root folder of the running application is different from the name of you CLion project root folder.
 In the example below, the CLion project root folder /Users/WsProjects/express is mapped to /usr/src/app on the server.

 When you edit a run configuration (but not a run configuration template), you can specify the following options:

 Specify a name for the run configuration to quickly identify it among others when editing or running.

 Allow running multiple instances of this run configuration in parallel.